CQCL/lambeq-docs/docs/installation.rst

    pip install lambeq[experimental]

 .. note::
-   For best results in experimental installation, use Python 3.11.
+   For best results with the experimental features, use Python 3.11.

 DepCCG support
 --------------